Accreditation and training

 I am also a member of ACES: The Society for Editing.

-Language and the publishing industry change all the time, both technologically and in terms of trends and perceptions.
-Keeping on top of these developments is vital to ensuring that I’m always offering my clients the latest approaches, efficiencies and insights.
+Language and the publishing industry change all the time, both technologically and in terms of how people and the world are perceived.
+Keeping on top of these developments is vital in ensuring that I’m always offering my clients the latest approaches, efficiencies and insights.
 Much of my learning is informal, via blogs, books and social media.
 However, following is a selection of the training I’ve completed:

 - Engaged Style Guides: Co-creating Standards with Your Community (ACES; a webinar on inclusive and respectful language)